 The final oral examination in defense of the dissertation is mandatory and must be held on the campus of Arizona State University.
-The student will complete the Doctoral Defense Schedule Form to schedule the dissertation and get approval by the dissertation committee and the dean of the DGS to schedule the oral defense.
-The form is available at the following website: http://www.asu.edu/graduate/forms/wordforms/DissSchedcombo.doc.
+The dissertation committee with the approval of the dean of the DGS schedules the oral defense.
+A DGS form for this purpose is included in the appendix.
 The DGS requires that the oral defense of the dissertation be published in the university bulletin, "Insight", to ensure that the university community is invited to attend.
 The oral defense of the student's dissertation is a formal occasion and the student should treat it as such by dressing appropriately and scheduling the meeting for an appropriate seminar room.
 It is the responsibility of the student to arrange for all audiovisual aids and to schedule the room location.